Kiss of Life (group): 2025–present: 224, Japanese debut, and Who Is She

 On May 7, Kiss of Life released a special digital single "Kiss Road", with the lead track "Live, Love, Laugh".
 On May 19, it was announced that the group would be releasing their fourth EP 224 on June 9.

-Kiss of Life will be making their Japanese debut with the EP Tokyo Mission Start on November 5, which will be supported by their first original Japanese song "Lucky", and the Japanese version of their single "Sticky".
+On November 5, Kiss of Life made their Japanese debut with the EP Tokyo Mission Start, which is supported by their first original Japanese song "Lucky", and the Japanese version of their single "Sticky".